 Here’s my favourite picture of him, the one I used to use on posters I’d make up for Hot Nasties shows.
 I liked it because he looked like a punk.
 That’s Stu in the background, I think.
 Also long gone.

-We miss you, John.
+Often miss you, John.
 Hardly knew you.